 \subsection{Conclusions}

-In this paper, we demonstrate how the combination of complementary general descriptors allows to elucidate the physical behavior of diverse complex systems by leveraging the concept of local fluctuations.
+In this paper, we demonstrate how the combination of complementary general descriptors allows elucidating the physical behavior of diverse complex systems by leveraging the concept of local fluctuations.
 In the philosophy of monitoring individuals along the trajectory, \textbf{LEAP} incorporates two complementary fingerprints, LENS and \textit{$\tau$}SOAP, which detect, respectively, permutationally-variant/structurally-invariant (\textit{diffusive}) and permutationally-invariant/structurally-variant (\textit{structural}) local events (Fig.~\ref{fig:fig01}).
-Essentially, they are fluctuations which typically characterize the local neighborhoods in the trajectory of complex systems.
+Essentially, they are fluctuations that typically characterize the local neighborhoods in the trajectory of complex systems.